futoin/web/docs/cid/install.md

 ## Integration into provisioning systems

-A very advanced level of privileged command execution is `.env.externalSetup` configuration which is out of scope of this guide.
+A very advanced way of privileged command execution is supported via `.env.externalSetup` configuration which is out of scope of this guide.